tech-advantage/edc-httpd/README.md

 The search is done only in the document and chapter.
 The bricks are ignored.

+## edc Version

+Current release is compatible with edc v2.2+

 ## How can I get the latest release?

 You can pull it from the central Maven repositories: